openandclose/pdfslash/docs/intro.rst

 Click (top-left), drag and release (bottom-right).
 The created box is shown with dotted lines.

+If you want to delete the box, just create a new one, or do a short click (too small rectangles are removed).

 Adjust the box with cursor keys.
 ``Left``, ``Right``, ``Up`` and ``Down`` keys move top-left point by one pixel.
 With ``Shift`` (``Shift + Left`` etc.), the keys move bottom-right point.

+To register the box, press ``Enter (Return)`` or ``Shift + Enter``.
-By pressing ``Enter (Return)``, the box is now registered.
-Until then, the box existed only as GUI graphic.
+Until then, the box exists only as GUI graphic.
-The dotted lines of box change to solid lines.
+The dotted lines of box will change to solid lines.

-Just pressing ``Enter``,
+When just pressing ``Enter``,
 the new one is appended.
 The previous boxes are preserved.

 With ``Shift + Enter``,